-We have audited the accompanying consolidated balance sheets of U.S. Gold Corp and Subsidiaries (the "Company") as of April 30, 2018 and 2017, the related consolidated statements of operations, stockholders' equity and cash flows for each of the two years in the period ended April 30, 2018 and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of April 30, 2018 and 2017, and the results of its operations and its cash flows for each of the two years in the period ended April 30, 2018 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheet of U.S. Gold Corp and Subsidiaries (the "Company") as of April 30, 2018, the related consolidated statements of operations, stockholders' equity and cash flows for the year ended April 30, 2018 and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of April 30, 2018, and the results of its operations and its cash flows for the year ended April 30, 2018 in conformity with accounting principles generally accepted in the United States of America.